Residents make waves over Dundonald Park splash pad | CBC News

 Online petition to create a broader plan for the space garnered over 200 signatures

-Residents west of Centretown are calling on the city to rethink its plan to build a new splash pad in Dundonald Park, citing concerns that it lacks a broader vision for the space.
+Centretown residents are calling on the city to rethink its plan to build a new splash pad in Dundonald Park, citing concerns that it lacks a broader vision for the space.

 Aaron Cayer, co-owner of Birling Skateboard Shop on Somerset Street and a member of the Chinatown BIA, started a petition that garnered over 200 signatures and will go before city council Wednesday.